targastudio/SFCM-Symbols/docs/patches/patch_02_Point_Dispersion_at_Line_Origin.md

 ---

-# 11. Refinement — Dispersion Radius Tuning (2025-01-XX)
+# 11. Refinement — Dispersion Radius Tuning (2025-01-XX → 2025-01-XX)

 ### Modified Behavior

-- Default dispersion radius reduced from **8%** to **5%** of the canvas diagonal.
+- Default dispersion radius further reduced from **5%** to **2%** of the canvas diagonal (original release used 8%).
-- Recommended adjustable range tightened to **3–10%** to avoid over-dispersed clusters.
+- Recommended adjustable range tightened to **1–4%** to keep the dispersed cluster extremely close to the Alfa/Beta anchor.

 ### Rationale

-- Previous 8% default produced points that were visually too distant from each other, weakening the connection to the anchor point.
-- A 5% default keeps the cluster tighter and more legible while still delivering organic variation.
+- Even with the earlier 5% setting, individual origins still felt too far apart, creating detached-looking clusters.
+- 2% keeps every origin visibly tied to the semantic anchor while still allowing micro-variations that separate overlapping lines.
-- Updated range guidance reflects the sweet spot discovered during QA: 3% for minimal variation, 10% for maximum spread without breaking composition.
+- Updated range guidance captures the practical window where dispersion is still noticeable without visually breaking the main point.

 ### Implementation

-- `generateDispersedStartPoint` default parameter changed to `0.05`.
+- `generateDispersedStartPoint` default parameter updated to `0.02`.
-- `generateCurveFromPoint` now passes `0.05` when generating dispersed origins for lines with `index > 0`.
+- `generateCurveFromPoint` now passes `0.02` for dispersed lines (`lineIndex > 0`).

 ### Documentation

-- Updated all spec references (pipeline + overview) to mention 5% default and new range.
+- Specs (pipeline + overview) and this patch doc now describe the 2% default with the 1–4% recommended range.
-- Expanded configuration notes in section 4 with new default/range descriptions.
+- Changelog updated with a new entry describing the additional refinement.

 ### Compatibility

 - ✅ Determinism preserved (same seed + indexes → same dispersed point).
-- ✅ Fully compatible with existing refinements (first line uses anchor point).
+- ✅ Fully compatible with previous refinements (first line uses anchor point).
-- ✅ No API surface changes.
+- ✅ No API surface changes; behavior is purely visual.

-- ✅ Determinism preserved (same input → same output)

-- ✅ Works with all canvas sizes and features

-- ✅ Compatible with debug overlay and mirroring

 ---